hi2512/OGREFighter/README.md

 How To Build
 Enter ./run.
+(May need to copy resources.cfg into the build folder)

 Controls
 Player 1 movement: "WASD" keys
 Player 1 attacks: "XCV" keys
 (Attacks are light, medium, and heavy)
 Player 2 movement: "IJKL" keys
-Player 2 attacks: "BNM" keys
+Player 2 attacks: ",./" keys

 How To Play
 Reduce your opponent's health to 0 using your